-On June 25, 2015 the Nevada State Museum, Las Vegas received fossil specimens from the National Park Services Tule Springs Fossil Bed National Monument from the San Bernardino County Museum in California.
-The museum is acting as a temporary repository for over 10,000 specimens until the National Park Service can build their own facilities at the new monument located on the north end of Las Vegas Valley.
+On June 25, 2015 the Nevada State Museum, Las Vegas received fossil specimens from the National Park Service’s Tule Springs Fossil Beds National Monument from the San Bernardino County Museum in California.
+The museum is acting as a temporary repository for over 10,000 specimens until the National Park Service can build their own facilities at the new monument located on the north end of the Las Vegas Valley.

-Though direct evidence of humans hunting Pleistocene mammals in the Las Vegas Valley has not been found, this question has led to significant excavations by archaeologist and paleontologist in the past and still directs current investigations within the area.
+Though direct evidence of humans hunting Pleistocene mammals in the Las Vegas Valley has not been found, this question has led to significant excavations by archaeologists and paleontologists in the past and still directs current investigations within the area.

-The fossils on display are just a few of the specimens that have been removed from the monument area when it was under the management of the Bureau of Land Management.
-It is hoped that more of the Tule Springs area fossils will return to Southern Nevada and the Nevada State Museum, Las Vegas is pleased to be able to temporarily house the material until a new facility can be built.
+The fossils on display are just a few of the specimens that were removed from the monument area when it was under the management of the Bureau of Land Management.
+It is hoped that more of the Tule Springs area fossils will return to Southern Nevada.
+The Nevada State Museum, Las Vegas is pleased to be able to temporarily house the material until a new facility can be built.